Jeremy-Pierce/machine_learning_trading_bot/README.md

 I used a SVM model as the baseline as it appeared to have accurate results when analyzing the data.

+The predictions outperformed the market until towards the end of the data where it began to sharply perform worse.
+Adding future signals may correct this and produce even better results.

 ![actual_vs_strat_plot](https://user-images.githubusercontent.com/98198920/180585864-eef22af2-c768-4daf-a516-a30025f1089c.png)

 ![image](https://user-images.githubusercontent.com/98198920/180662091-7f33279d-68cb-4df6-9080-60fd862707a8.png)